 A seagull made of plastic: The threat of plastics in our waters

-This is a guest blog post from Audrey, a Youth Empowerment Program participant this summer.
+This is a guest blog post from Audrey, a Youth Empowerment Program (now the Environmental Stewardship Institute) participant this summer.
 Audrey wanted to make the threat of microplastics in freshwater visible through art.
 She crafted her seagull sculpture using plastic she found at a Lake Superior beach.

 * * * * *

 Not too long ago, while visiting Como Zoo, I was able to view the Washed Ashore project.
 Huge aquatic animals composed of plastic from the ocean were set up to send a message to viewers: plastic doesn’t go away, and it’s harming the ocean.
 For my project, I wanted to do something similar, but instead focus on the Great Lakes.